Articles

 Harden Your Website using Security Headers

 The WordPress platform generally implies a high risk.
-The environment suit such as plugins and themes are found vulnerable all time.
+The environment suit such as plugins and themes, are found vulnerable all the time.
 That creates security problems for everyone.

 What a Security Header is?